 Glass is infinitely recyclable without loss in quality.
 Recycling glass has many proven environmental benefits–it reduces emissions, saves energy, and reduces consumption of raw materials.
 And as a common household item, recycling the material maintains much public support.
 In fact, 93% of residents and consumers expect to be able to recycle glass, reports the Glass Recycling Coalition.
-So why is glass no longer being accepted for recycling in many markets?
+So why is glass no longer being accepted for recycling in some markets?

 The reasons are varied.
 Here’s a breakdown of the issue, and what businesses and municipalities can do to address the problem, and potentially reduce their waste disposal costs.